 5. Paint the borders in the desired colours with a flat tipped artist’s brush.

-I used a mix of ‘garden neutrals’ with Fusion Mineral Paint’s Raw Silk, Bayberry, and Coal Black.
+I used a mix of ‘garden neutrals’ with Fusion Mineral Paint’s Raw Silk, Bayberry, and Coal Black paint.
 Fun!

 Fusion also has wonderful outdoor durability so it’s a great choice for a project like this.